It’s a bold statement. But we will gladly make it. We truly believe that we offer the very best snowmobile experience in the Vail Valley, period.

 The recent changes in snowmobile technology are even more radical than the change in ski shape over the last 15 years.
 Emissions are incredibly low and the sport of snowmobiling is exploding.
 But what does that mean from an environmental perspective?
 How does snowmobiling compare to other winter sports in terms of its impact?

-From young families to adventurous outdoorsy types, snowmobiling is a fast-growing sport.
-Many many skiers are enjoying a relaxing day away from the slopes and a chance to do something different with their families.
-Here at Sage, it’s not uncommon for us to see three-generations of riders together on a tour.
+From young families to serious outdoor enthusiasts, snowmobiling is a fast-growing sport.
+Many skiers enjoy a quiet day away from the busy slopes and a chance to do something different with their families.
+Here at Sage, it’s not uncommon for us to see three generations of riders together on a tour.

-Some may find it surprising, but the number-one reason our customers say they go snowmobiling is to “experience the wilderness.”
+The number-one reason our customers say they go snowmobiling is to “experience the wilderness.”
+To us, this isn’t surprising at all.
 It’s true, that backcountry experience is the primary draw for most snowmobile riders.

-Our 6,000-acre private ranch near Vail and Beaver creek is home to resident mule deer, elk and other wildlife.
-Our riders frequently see wildlife here on the ranch, where they stay undisturbed through the winter.
-In terms of environmental impact, a snowmobile ride is far more “green” than a day of riding lifts.
+Our 6,000-acre private mountain near Vail and Beaver Creek is home to resident mule deer, elk, and other wildlife.
+Our riders frequently see wildlife here on the mountain, where they stay undisturbed through the winter.
+In terms of environmental impact, a snowmobile ride is far more “green” than a day of riding ski lifts.
 All of our guided trips give our guests the opportunity to stop, look, listen and just enjoy being still in these stunning places.

 In the end, our guests’ favorite part of these trips is also our favorite part.
 We’re here because we love the experience.
 We are skiers too.
 But a snowmobile ride offers the chance to escape from the crowds and experience the still silence of the backcountry and the mountains in winter.